fbpx Skip to the content

 Park Development Division project managers and designers consistently work to maximize the treatment of stormwater runoff within the scope of their Park project designs.
 Meanwhile, staff engineers work in collaboration with natural resources staff to identify opportunities to retrofit existing parks to better manage and treat stormwater where water quality benefits can be maximized, and natural resource impacts minimized.
 Restoration retrofits funded by Parks’ Capital Improvements Program (CIP) include bioswales, bioretentions, infiltration trenches, rain barrels, enhanced outfalls, and pond improvements.
 Underutilized paved areas are converted to pervious surfaces and vegetated when possible.

-Some areas along Parks’ stream valleys and within floodplains are inappropriate for traditional SWM facilities, yet still receive untreated stormwater runoff and convey it directly into stream channels.
-In order to break up the flow path and allow for settling and treatment of pollutants, these sites are graded to lengthen flow paths with a series of berms and the creation of microtopography that provides varying depths of water retention.
-Native wetland vegetation and large woody debris are incorporated to create habitat for pollinators, amphibians, and other native wildlife.
+Some areas are inappropriate for traditional stormwater management facilities, yet still receive untreated stormwater runoff and convey it directly into stream channels.
+To slow down stormwater flow and allow for increased infiltration, structured stormwater conveyances can be shortened/removed, and the channel can then be naturalized.
+Native vegetation as well as various channel structures are incorporated to create habitat for pollinators, amphibians, and other native wildlife.

 Pollution Prevention and Good Housekeeping

-Other initiatives pursued on Parkland that share the goal of reducing and eliminating stormwater pollution include reforestation, wildlife management, fertilizer use limitations, restricted use of pesticides near waterbodies and eliminating pesticide use on playgrounds.
-Additionally, reforestation occurs through Fee-in-Lieu (compensatory mitigation for damages to the environment), PEPCO, and WSSC projects on Parkland.
+Other initiatives pursued on Parkland that share the goal of reducing and eliminating stormwater pollution include reforestation, wildlife management, fertilizer use limitations, restricted use of pesticides near waterbodies, and eliminating pesticide use on playgrounds.
+Additionally, reforestation occurs through Fee-in-Lieu projects (compensatory mitigation for damages to the environment), as well as through utility projects on Parkland (Pepco, WSSC, Washington Gas, etc.).

 The 12 maintenance yards operated by Montgomery Parks are continually maintained and inspected under NPDES Industrial permits (General Discharge Permit No. 12-SW, the NPDES General Permit for Discharges from Stormwater Associated with Industrial Activities).
 Each maintenance yard is also inspected annually by a qualified staff member alongside the appropriate park manager, during which reports are generated and any required corrective actions identified and implemented.
 Stormwater Pollution Prevention Plans (SWPPPs) for each maintenance yard are updated annually by staff to reflect current conditions, operations, and personnel.